 Photo by JJ Harrison

-Kids will love floating down the Kok river in a bamboo raft from Tha Ton to Chiang Rai (especially if you overnight at a jungle hut en route, or visit Ruammit Village to feed and ride elephants.)
+Kids will love floating down the Kok river in a bamboo raft from Tha Ton to Chiang Rai (especially if you overnight at a jungle hut en route, or visit Ruammit Village to feed the elephants.)

 We recommend the treks and tours run by Asian Oasis, based around their charming and award-winning Lisu Lodge.
 They offer everything from soft-adventure day-trips to a 4-day jungle trek.
-We opted for a 3-day multi-activity combining hiking, rafting, tribe-visits and an elephant ride, staying in Lisu Farm and the basic, remote 'Lahu Outpost'.
+We opted for a 3-day multi-activity combining hiking, rafting and tribe-visits.

 Northern Thailand is amazing for birding so be sure to pack your binoculars.
 Grasslands reveal bushchats and stonechats, and between November and January the Mekong is used as a flyway by bar-headed geese, ruddy shelduck, greylag geese, mandarin ducks, terns and migratory waders including swan geese and baikal teal.